Raviprakashprajapati/Github_CheatSheet/README.md

 To shift and copy code from the diff branch: git checkout -b new-branch-name

 To pull latest changes : git pull origin branch-name

+To delete a branch : git branch -d development/test